thomaspmurphy/duca/README.md

-# Duca - Dante's Divine Comedy Reader
+# Duca - Divine Comedy Reader

 A terminal-based application for reading and searching Dante's Divine Comedy, inspired by the kjv terminal Bible reader.
 Built with Rust and featuring both CLI and TUI interfaces.